Grants and Awards

 - BWC Peace with Justice Grants for up to $2,000 is made possible by the annual Peace with Justice Offering.
 50% of this offering is retained for local Peace with Justice ministry and the rest of it made available for denomination-wide work.
 Peace with Justice witnesses to God's demand for a faithful, just, disarmed, and secure world.

 - Missional Innovation for Advocacy and Action Grants up to $5,000 awarded to a team of persons at least one of whom is connected to a United Methodist faith community that has a tested plan to address an aspect of a system of oppression and/or injustice in collaboration with impoverished, marginalized and disenfranchised communities.
-Applications are due November 15. (coming this summer)
+Applications due May 1 and November 1.

 Abundant Health equips faith communities to foster spiritual, physical and mental health for all and to promote an understanding of the interconnectedness of all aspects of health both locally and globally.